tobiscr/application-connector-manager/docs/user/tutorials/01-00-integrate-external-system.md

 ## Prerequisites

-Besides the Kyma default modules like Istio and API Gateway, you must enable the following Kyma modules:

 1. Create Kyma runtime either by using the [SAP BTP cockpit](https://help.sap.com/docs/btp/sap-business-technology-platform/create-kyma-environment-instance) or by following the [Kyma Quick Install](https://kyma-project.io/#/02-get-started/01-quick-install) tutorial.

-2. Add following Kyma modules:
+2. Besides the Kyma default modules like Istio and API Gateway, you must enable the following Kyma modules:
     * `Application Connector`: it includes the Application Gateway for proxing requests to external systems.
-    * `Serverless`: used to run a Function which is sending an HTTP request to the external system.
+    * `Serverless`: used to run a Function which is sending an HTTP request to an external system.
-    If you created the Kyma runtime via BTP, follow this tutorial for [Adding and Deleting a Kyma Module](https://help.sap.com/docs/btp/sap-business-technology-platform/enable-and-disable-kyma-module?#add-and-delete-a-kyma-module-using-kyma-dashboard).
-Alterantively, continue with the steps described in the [Kyma Quick Install](https://kyma-project.io/#/02-get-started/01-quick-install?id=steps) tutorial.
+    If you created Kyma runtime using SAP BTP cockpit, follow this tutorial for [Adding and Deleting a Kyma Module](https://help.sap.com/docs/btp/sap-business-technology-platform/enable-and-disable-kyma-module?#add-and-delete-a-kyma-module-using-kyma-dashboard).
+Alternatively, continue with the steps described in the [Kyma Quick Install](https://kyma-project.io/#/02-get-started/01-quick-install?id=steps) tutorial.

 ## Integrate an External System with Kyma Runtime